deis/example-clojure-ring/README.md

 # Clojure Quick Start Guide

-This guide will walk you through deploying a Clojure application on Deis Workflow.
+This guide will walk you through deploying a Clojure application on [Deis Workflow][].

 ## Usage